haddocking/haddocking.github.io/education/benchmark-tools/index.md

 {% endhighlight %}

-Here you must define the scenarios that you want to run, its slightly different for HADDOCK2.4 and HADDOCK3.0.
+Here you must define the scenarios that you want to run, it is slightly different for HADDOCK2.4 and HADDOCK3.0.

 ##### 3.2.1 HADDOCK2.4